Justin Turner Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox and Justin Turner, who went 1-for-4 with an RBI last time in action, battle Yusei Kikuchi and the Toronto Blue Jays at Fenway Park, Tuesday at 7:10 PM ET.
+After hitting .275 with two doubles, a home run, four walks and four RBI in his past 10 games, Justin Turner and the Boston Red Sox face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+He had two hits (going 2-for-5 with a double) in his last appearance against the Blue Jays.

 Justin Turner Game Info & Props vs. the Blue Jays